 - 1 package of fresh whole cranberries (16oz)

 - 1 1/4 cup of cup for cup sugar substitute

 - optional: 1 tsp plain gelatin

 - 1 cup toasted, chopped walnuts and pecans

 - Combine cranberries, water, sugar substitute, and lemon in a large saucepan.
 Bring to boil over high heat, cover and reduce heat to medium-low.

-- Continue cooking for 10 minutes.
-(You will hear the cranberries popping.)
+- Continue cooking for about 10 minutes.
+(You will hear the cranberries begin to pop.)

 - Meanwhile, in a shallow pan, toast nuts 2 to 3 minutes or until they begin to deepen in color.
 Remove from heat and set aside

 - Add a teaspoon of gelatin to 1/4 cup of water.
 Allow gelatin to sit for a minute.